genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/11_slider.md

 :::

 ### slide-label
-You can use this component with a `<alpha-slide-label>`.
-This component creates a label along with the slider so you can point out some values.
+You can use this component with an `<alpha-slide-label>`.
+This creates a label for the slider where you can display relevant values.

 | Name     | Type     | Description                                                |
 |----------|----------|------------------------------------------------------------|